givetos/CarlosNieto-REACT-CH/README.md

-# Murakami's Book - Aruki Murakami Book Sale :books:
+# :books: Murakami's Book - Aruki Murakami Book Sale :books:
 ---

-Murakami's Book es un e-commerce de venta de libros del celebre escritor Aruki Murakami.
+Murakami's Book is an e-commerce for the sale of books by the famous writer Aruki Murakami.

-El sitio web es una SPA (Single Page Application) con:
+The website is a SPA (Single Page Application) with:

-Menú de navegación

-- Home - En esta vista se visualizan todos los productos de la página
-- Secciones En estas diferentes secciones se visualizan los distintos generos y sus respectivos titulos del autor
-- Carrito de Compras En esta vista se visualiza el area del carrito de compras de los productos seleccionados con sus respectivos tickets

-Vista de detalles: vista con todos los detalles del producto.
+- Navigation Menu
+- Home: All the products on the page are displayed in this view
+- Sections: In these different sections the different genres and their respective author titles are displayed
+- Shopping Cart: In this view the area of the shopping cart of the selected products with their respective tickets is displayed
+- Detail view: View with all the details of the product.

-## Instalación
+## Installation :computer:

 ---

-1. Cloná el repositorio
-2. Parado en la raíz del proyecto corré el comando "npm install" para instalar todas las dependencias del proyecto
-3. Usá "yarn start" para correr el proyecto, que estará disponible en http://localhost:3000/
+1. Clone the repository
+2. Stopped in the root of the project I ran the command "npm install" to install all the dependencies of the project
+3. Use "npm start" to run the project, which will be available at http://localhost:3000/

-## Dependencias
+## Dependencies :card_index_dividers:

 ---

-Uso de Bootstrap para dar formato a la aplicación.

-Uso de Css nativo para dar formato a la aplciacion.
+- Using Bootstrap to format the application and native CSS to format the application.

-Uso de React Router Dom para la navegación.
+- Using React Router Dom for navigation.

-## Aplicación en funcionamiento
+## Running application :calling:

 ---

 ![React-App](https://user-images.githubusercontent.com/76953602/147995007-98208314-7924-439a-baa3-a8ca0a6e9e9f.gif)

-Autor:
+Author:

-Amadeo Isella
+Amadeo Isella :smiley:

-2021 - Curso de React en CoderHouse
+2021 - Curso de React en CoderHouse :atom: